centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-migrate-from-centcore.md

 ---
 id: developer-gorgone-migrate-from-centcore
-title : Migrating from Centreon centcore
+title : Migrating from Centreon Centcore
 ---

 Follow this procedure to migrate from Centreon centcore to Centreon gorgone.